Eye movement desensitisation and reprocessing (EMDR)

-During the course of your treatment at IPTS, you may be offered the eye movement desensitisation and reprocessing (EMDR) programme.
+During the course of your treatment at the IPTS, you may be offered eye movement desensitisation and reprocessing (EMDR).
 This information will help you understand what EMDR is and how you can benefit from this therapy.

 What is EMDR?

-EMDR is an evidence-based psychotherapy that is recognised by the World Health Organisation (WHO) and National Institute for Health and Care Excellence (NICE).
+EMDR is an evidence-based psychotherapy that is recognised by the World Health Organization (WHO) and the National Institute for Health and Care Excellence (NICE).

-EMDR helps alleviate emotional distress that results from disturbing life experiences.
+EMDR helps alleviate emotional distress and problems that result from disturbing and traumatic life experiences.

 Who is EMDR for?